awbn/minion-daemon/README.md

 * [kohana-minion](https://github.com/kohana-minion/core) is used for the CLI interface
 * [minion-log](https://github.com/awbn/minion-log) is used, if available
-* Process forking requires the [pcntrl](http://php.net/manual/en/book.pcntl.php) PHP extension to be installed.
-If you don't intend to use process forking, this can be skipped.
+* Process forking and signal handling requires the [pcntrl](http://php.net/manual/en/book.pcntl.php) PHP extension to be installed.
 * Some tests require the [test_helpers](https://github.com/sebastianbergmann/php-test-helpers) and [runkit](https://github.com/zenovich/runkit) PHP extensions to be installed.
 If not available, the tests will be skipped.

 ## Compatibility